Weiming-Hu/AnalogsEnsemble/README.md

 ### High-Performance Computing and Supercomputers

 [Here](https://github.com/Weiming-Hu/AnalogsEnsemble/issues/86) is a list of instructions to build and install `AnEn` on supercomputers.

-### MPI and OpenMP

-When `ENABLE_MPI` is turned on, MPI programs will be built and available.
-These MPI programs are hybrid programs that use both MPI and OpenMP.
-Please check with your individual supercomputer platform to find out **what the proper configuration for launching an MPI + OpenMP hybrid program is**.

-For example, on [NCAR Cheyenne](https://www2.cisl.ucar.edu/resources/computational-systems/cheyenne), the proper way to launch a hybrid program can be found [here](https://www2.cisl.ucar.edu/resources/computational-systems/cheyenne/running-jobs/pbs-pro-job-script-examples).
-If you use `mpirun`, instead of `mpiexec_mpt`, you will loose the multi-threading performance improvement.

-To dive deeper into the hybrid parallelization design, MPI is used during the file I/O process and OpenMP is used during the analog computing process.

-When analogs with a long search and test periods are desired, MPI is used to distribute forecast files across processes.
-Each process reads a subset of the forecast files.
-This solves the problem where serial I/O can be very slow.

-After the file I/O, all other processes are terminated except for the master process, which will then enter the multi-threading parallelization scope.
-It is important to keep in mind that only the master process will be alive after the file I/O process and that only the master process enters multi-threading parallelization.
-MPI processes will NOT spawn multiple threads.

 ## Tutorials